8 Easy Ways to Use Collaborative Learning in Your Teaching

 collaborative learning1

-Step 3: Students return to their “Home” groups to report on their area of expertise.
+Step 3: Experts then return to their Home groups to share their areas of expertise.

-Useful for: Encouraging student discussion of content and for turning a “quiz” into a learning tool.
+Best for: Encouraging student discussion of content and turning a “quiz” into a learning tool.

-Example: The class is taking a multiple-choice quiz at the end of a lesson on the causes of the Industrial Revolution.
+Example: Multiple-choice quiz on the causes of the Industrial Revolution.

 Best practices for group quizzes: